MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 ### Model

-An MLflow model is an artifact, but you make stronger assumptions about this type of artifact that provide a clear contract between the saved files and what they mean.
+An MLflow model is an artifact for which you make stronger assumptions that provide a clear contract between the saved files and what they mean.
+If, however, you log your model's files simply as artifacts, you need to know what each of the files mean and how to load them for inference.

 You can log MLflow models by using the MLflow SDK, for example: